 "Thou shalt not lie with mankind, as with womankind; it is abomination."
 States The Torah, which, like most religious tracts, isn't so big on gay relationships.
 Promising that gay people, "shall surely be put to death; their blood shall be upon them", is probably one of the few things Jews and Muslims and Christians could bond over.
 Which is why Eyes Wide Open is pissing people off.

 Although the death penalty hasn't been practiced in Judaism since Jesus showed up, homosexuality is more or less viewed as a sort of mental illness that can possibly be cured through therapy and rehabilitation.
-This has led to a scattering of underground gay and lesbian groups within the community, including my favourite, The Orthodykes.
+This has led to a scattering of underground gay and lesbian groups within the community, including my favorite, The Orthodykes.
 Israeli director Haim Tabakman has made Eyes Wide Open, a fantastic film about a Jerusalem father of four who falls for a 19-year-old male student.
 Eventually the community finds out - with homophobic results.
 It's a brilliant, tense drama.
 I spoke to Haim about making the film.

 Vice: What sort of reactions were you getting from people when you first started on the film?